This is the EIB Network, where we serve humanity simply by showing up.

 It reminds me of Wolf with breaking news on Bush's approval numbers going below 40.

-Remember that soundbite.
+Remember that soundbite?

-They could do a movie.
+They can do a movie.

-Driving Miss Nancy while waiting for Qaddafi.
+Driving Miss Nancy while waiting for Gaddafi.

 Waiting and waiting.